This post may contain affiliate links.

 The surfaces of most tent floors, bivy sacks, and inflatable sleeping pads are relatively slick.
 Even a slightly inclined campsite can result in the pad sliding around during the night.
 Placing the Thinlight between the tent floor and the sleeping pad is a simple and foolproof way to completely eliminate the pad slip problem.
 The stuff acts like sleeping pad cement.

 But there’s no need to use an entire Thinlight foam pad for this purpose.
 You can cut a small portion of one, say torso-sized, and lay it under an inflatable sleeping pad to prevent it from sliding on your tent floor.
-If you look at the specs, you’ll see that the Thinlight is shorter and narrower than most regular sized inflatable pads as well, because most people trim them for different applications before use.
+If you look at the specs, you’ll see that the Thinlight is shorter and narrower than most regular-sized inflatable pads as well, and most people trim them for different applications before use.

 Another common method of preventing pad slip is to apply dots or lines of seam sealer to either the tent floor or the bottom of the inflatable pad.
 Compared to the Thinlight, this is messy and time-consuming and must be repeated with every new tent or pad purchase.
 It also doesn’t exactly help the resale value of those items.